Although downtown's Bombolé Eatery serves empanadas, it's not the pan dulce or Mexican-bakery style of empanada you might be used to.

 When it comes to stuffed pastries in the Indian context, you might be used to triangular fried samosas.
 Bombolé embraces the half-moon empanada as the vessel.

 "It's just a plain flaky kind of dough, my own recipe, and everything is made here from scratch," Jackie said.
 "It works well even with sweet things.
 We will eventually expand to do some sweet things."

-The crust has a light sweetness and a firm, yet, tender yield.
-The fillings are not as saucy as typical curries, but by design — the empanadas are not soggy whatsoever and soak up the sides of sauce.
+The crust has a light sweetness and a firm-yet-tender yield.
+The fillings are not as saucy as typical curries — as a result, the empanadas are not soggy whatsoever and soak up the sides of sauce.

 Liberal spice use in the Aloo Matar and Matar Paneer samosas pair well with the traditional Mint Chutney.
 Rich, meaty Butter Chicken and Pork Curry receive a burst of brightness and heat from the Bombolé Cilantro Sauce, fresh with cilantro, lemon, and serrano pepper.
 The basmati rice, fragrant with cumin seed and onion, sops up the creamy Tikka Masala Sauce and comforting Daal.

 While customers often buy five or six empanadas to go, another popular option is the Bombo Combo ($8.35).
 The meal includes one empanada, one dipping sauce, two sides, and a medium tea.

 "I have my fillings on the side as well so people who can't eat gluten can still enjoy our fillings without the dough," Jackie said.
 "All of our fillings are gluten-free."